 You probably don’t know what to do or where to start.
-Fortunately, I’ll breakdown some of the stages in the conversion funnel to help you understand and implement it to your business.
+Fortunately, I’ll break down some of the stages in the conversion funnel to help you better understand and implement them into your business.

-Let’s start by segmenting the funnel into 3 parts – top, middle, and bottom.
+Let’s start by segmenting the funnel into three parts – top, middle, and bottom.
 These are the exact stages that your customer goes through.
-Under each stage, there are some framework included and concepts on how to implement it.
+Under each stage are some frameworks and concepts on how to implement them.
 There are various iterations of this information, but I will explain the three core stages in detail.

 1. Top of the Funnel (ToFu)

-ToFu content usually takes the form of lead magnets like ebooks, blog articles, podcasts, infographics, and videos.
-From there you need to include call-to-action to encourage them to exchange their contact details for valuable contents.
+ToFu content usually takes the form of lead magnets such as ebooks, blog articles, podcasts, infographics, and videos.
+From there you need to include a call-to-action to encourage them to exchange their contact information for valuable content.

-The goal of this stage is to educate, generate interest from your audience on a specific question, or a paint point, but without selling them anything.
-Once your potential lead in interested in your product, they will be curious to know more about your brand.
-They will look for the benefits and your product answers their problem.
+The goal of this stage is to educate, generate interest from your audience on a specific question, but without selling them anything.
+Once your potential lead is interested in your product, they will be curious to learn more about your brand.
+They will look for the benefits and whether your product answers their problem.